Code of Practice

 Scoping and pricing work

-Independent copywriters must define and agree the project scope in writing before commencing work.
+Independent copywriters must define and agree on the project scope in writing before commencing work.
 This includes objectives, deliverables, approval requirements, feedback and revision limits, and timelines.

 Contracts